 Once you have these documents, you can begin your application.
 The application can be found on the SBA website.
-Be prepared to answer questions regarding your reasons for applying for a loan, what the funds will be used for, who your owners and management are, and other inquiries.
+Be prepared to answer questions regarding your reasons for applying, what the funds will be used for, who your owners and management are, and other inquiries.

 Applying for Banks and Alternative Lender Products

-Applying for a conventional bank loan or a loan from an alternative lender requires much of the same paperwork as an SBA loan.
+Applying for a conventional bank product or an option from an alternative lender requires much of the same paperwork as an SBA option.
 You will need to provide a complete financial history of your small business, as well as your personal financial records.
-You will have to demonstrate financial competence and your ability to repay your loan.
-Additionally, you need to show how a loan will aid your growth plans for your business.
+You will have to demonstrate financial competence and your ability to repay your balance.
+Additionally, you need to show how the money will aid your growth plans for your business.

 Moreover, you need to explain exactly what the money will be used for.
 If you plan to purchase equipment and supplies, you should submit quotes for how much the items in question will cost.

-When applying for an alternative loan, there are a few things to consider.
+When applying for an alternative options, there are a few things to consider.
 First of all, you need to consider interest rates.
-Your interest rate is the main determinant when evaluating the long-term cost of your loan.
+Your interest rate is the main determinant when evaluating the long-term cost of your debt.
 Be mindful of variable-interest rates which can seem appealing at first, but may drastically increase over time.
 Only take on an interest rate which you can afford right now.
 Do not agree to an interest rate which grows over time that you don’t expect to be able to afford in the future.

 You will likely also be subject to credit checks to ensure your financial responsibility.
-The required credit score will vary from lender to lender, however, the 680+ required by the SBA is a good benchmark to aim for before applying for bank or alternative loans.
+The required credit score will vary from lender to lender, however, the 680+ required by the SBA is a good benchmark to aim for before applying for bank or alternative options.

 Tips for Applying for a Small Business Loan